 McKinney pushed back.
 “Our [board] seats have given us a bird’s-eye view of the working of the district,” McKinney said.
 “We see things the general public does not see.”

 The general public still is not seeing those things.
 The superintendent works for the board, but the board works for the public.
-The board owes the pubic — not to mention Feagins, her staff, teachers and parents, and other public officials — a thorough, clear and compelling explanation for why she was fired.
+The board owes the public — not to mention Feagins, her staff, teachers and parents, and other public officials — a thorough, clear and compelling explanation for why she was fired.

 There was a fourth and final accusation in the termination resolution.